 Reading poetry in the Tower View Barn at 1:20 p.m., Joyce Sutphen grew up on a farm in Minnesota.
 She earned a PhD in Renaissance drama from the University of Minnesota, and has taught British literature and creative writing at Gustavus Adolphus College in Saint Peter, Minnesota.
 Her first collection of poems, Straight Out of View (1995), won the Barnard Women’s Poets Prize.
 Subsequent collections include Naming the Stars (2004), winner of the Minnesota Book Award and Carrying Water to the Field: New and Selected Poems (2019).
-She has received a McKnight Artist Fellowship and a Minnesota State Arts Board Fellowship and has served as Minnesota’s Poet Laureate since 2011.
+She has received a McKnight Artist Fellowship and a Minnesota State Arts Board Fellowship and served as Minnesota’s Poet Laureate from 2011-2021.

 Minneapolis printmaker and instructor Richard Stephens, offering an open artist demonstration 11 a.m. to 5 p.m. in the Granary Printmaking Studio, holds a BA from the University of Minnesota, teaches printmaking at the Minnesota Center for Book Arts.
 Stephens explores regional landmarks in his work, often collecting his images by making plein-aire drawings on site.
 He combines linocut, letterpress and hand-tinting techniques to produce his prints, which tend to retain an immediate, sketch-like quality.